-The Azimuth Code Project is an online open source project that will provide source code for analysis and simulation software used on the Azimuth project.
+The Azimuth Code Project is an online open source project that will provide source code for the analysis and simulation software used at the Azimuth project.
 It is hosted by google and available under the LGPL (lesser gnu public license).

 We will try to provide well documented, simple and up-to-date implementation, mainly for instructional purposes.
 As a side effect we will try to show that clean, simple, open-source, well-managed and up-to-date code handling is possible at a low cost, and how it can be done.
 The creation, documentation and publication of custom extensions to packaged software is supported, too.

 If you want to join the Azimuth Code Project, leave a comment here:

 The code is hosted here (SVN repository):